Skip to contents

 #>

-For this option, it is necessary to provide at least one distance metric for every variable type.
-A distance_metrics_list cannot have any of its variable types be completely empty (even if you have no data for that variable type in the first place).
+For this option, it is necessary to provide at least one distance metric for every feature type.
+A distance_metrics_list cannot have any of its feature types be completely empty (even if you have no data for that feature type in the first place).

 The second way is to explicitly specify which indices you want to sample from during settings_matrix generation: